paolodelia99/paolown-coin/README.md

 # Paolown Coin

-Here I made a smart contract in Vyper and brownie for my own coin.
+Here I made a smart contract in Vyper and Brownie for my own coin.

 **Disclaimer**: the contract hasn't been audited, do not use it production.
 I made it just for fun and learning how to write smart contract

+If you are more curious about how I have coded the smart contract it check out my [blog post](https://paolodelia99.github.io/blog/coding-a-smart-contract-with-vyper.html).

 # Quick start